some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Reboot Flag of the SOME/IP-SD Header shall be set to one for all messages after reboot until the Session-ID in the SOME/IP-Header wraps around and thus starts with 1 again.
+The Reboot Flag of the SOME/IP-SD Header shall be set to one for all messages after reboot until the Session ID in the SOME/IP-Header wraps around and thus starts with 1 again.
 After this wrap around the Reboot Flag is set to 0.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_765